Separation & divorce financial settlements

 The financial implications of divorce and separation on your future standard of living are far reaching.
 Early agreement on financial arrangements will not only help to reduce the emotional impact on all concerned, but also provide long-term financial security.

-Our team of divorce lawyers work alongside our in-house chartered financial planners team, Mogers Drewett Financial Planners (MDFP), to provide a truly seamless service that takes into account what you need now and what you need to achieve to secure your future.
-MDFP are authorised and regulated by the Financial Conduct Authority and include Daniel Gornall, who is one of only 35 specialist financial experts in UK divorce work.
+Our team of divorce lawyers work alongside our in-house chartered financial planners team, Mogers Drewett Financial Planners (MDFP).
+Together, these legal veterans provide a truly seamless service that takes into account what you need now and what you need to achieve to secure your future.

 Our financial and legal team combined will work together to enable you to move forward after divorce and separation.

-Our services include:
+Our divorce financial settlement services

 Assessing matrimonial assets